 You hear it all the time; “SEO is an art”.
-But has anyone ever qualified that statement?
-An experienced SEO of course understands what this statement means.
-But the client does not.
-That statement without any additional qualification is a platitude, or worse.
-It makes an SEO sound like a mystic or a charlatan. (not that there are not plenty of those around) It would benefit all SEO’s to have a story to bridge the understanding of what that statement means.
+It makes an SEO sound like a mystic or a charlatan. (not that there are not plenty of those around)

-My way of explaining how SEO is an art; its the ability to have three conversations at the same time; one with the client, one with the public, and one with search engines.
+My way of explaining how SEO is an art; its the ability to have a three-way conversation; one with the client, one with the public, and one with search engines.

 The client’s language usually differs from the public.
 The public tends to use slang while the client uses official terminology or industry specific words.
 Like “Porsche 911” and “Porsche Carrera” – same car, depending on who’s speaking.

 The client often has difficulty, or even an unwillingness converting their communications into layman’s terms for professional reasons.
 Now add to the conversation search engine.
 The search engine may not have been programmed to make the language connections that even humans do not use consistently. (called semantic search)

 My favorite is “Cosmetic Surgery” vs “Plastic Surgery”.
 This industry is a real SEO challenge.
 It calls itself Cosmetic Surgery but the public calls it Plastic Surgery.
 The doctor calls it “breast augmentation”, while the public searches for “b**b job”.
 (I have to do that or this post ends up in p*rn SERPs)